Privacy & Security

 - Gate flows with a

-detectcheck; hide remote actions until ready. - Show a clear banner on
+detectcheck; hide remote actions until ready. - On

-DOMAIN_NOT_ALLOWEDwith the exact host to add, plus a “Try again” button. - Keep logs technical and minimal; don’t print user secrets.
+DOMAIN_NOT_ALLOWED, show the exact host to add + a “Try again” button. - Keep logs technical and minimal; don’t print user secrets.

 Tip: Add a quick self-check:

-detect → openTab → getUrl locally, fail fast if mis-configured.
+detect → openTab → getUrl, fail fast if misconfigured.

 9) Privacy FAQ